 Whether you found yourself saying “that's my child!” or have another concern, CPI is here to help.

 CPI’s Child & Family Counseling team includes mental health professionals trained in Early Childhood Mental Health.
 We are experienced in providing developmentally informed, specialty services to this young population, and have trained as part of the Infant Parent Mental Health Postgraduate Certificate Program offered through UMass, Boston, and through other early childhood education programs.
 Our clinical staff participates in ongoing training and consultation in working with infants, preschoolers, families, and parent-child dyads.

 Assessment, treatment, consultation, training, and parenting support using evidence-based modalities such as Triple P (Positive Parenting Program) is available through both our counseling and parent education departments.
 We know that young children respond best to more creative and hands-on interventions.
 All of our therapists utilize a mixture of play, art, story telling, and other creative interventions to help children learn, grow, heal, and process in a developmentally appropriate way.
 We would love to speak with you about why and how we use these modalities further if you have questions.

-*As of July 29th, 2022, we are no longer accepting new clients to our Clinic wait list .
-If you have Beacon Insurance, please refer to the Beacon Health Options Provider Search Page for other resources.
+* As of November 10, 2023, our waitlist is closed to the public .
+If you have Carelon Insurance, please refer to the Carelon Health Options Provider Search Page for other resources.
 We will update this page when our wait list re-opens to new clients.